janos-raul/node-stratum-pool/README.md

 - Version rolling improves efficiency for high-hashrate miners
 - Optimized share validation for SHA256
 - Efficient job distribution for large mining farms

+## Security Features

+### Advanced Security Module

+The stratum pool includes a comprehensive security system designed to protect against various attacks:

+#### Features:
+- **Rate Limiting**: Tracks connections, malformed messages, and socket floods per IP
+- **Progressive Ban System**: Escalating ban durations based on strike count
+- **Automatic Cleanup**: Expired bans and old tracking data are automatically purged
+- **Real-time Monitoring**: Events and statistics for all security actions
+- **Memory Efficient**: Designed to handle high-traffic scenarios without memory leaks

+#### Protection Against:
+- **Connection Flooding**: Limits rapid connection attempts from single IPs
+- **Malformed Messages**: Detects and bans clients sending invalid stratum messages
+- **Socket Flooding**: Protects against buffer overflow attacks
+- **Share Spam**: Works with existing share-based banning system
+- **Repeated Offenders**: Progressive bans become longer with each strike

+#### How the Ban System Works:

+1. **First Offense**: 10-minute ban (1x duration)
+2. **Second Offense**: 20-minute ban (2x duration)
+3. **Third Offense**: 24-hour "permanent" ban
+4. **Automatic Expiration**: All bans expire automatically after their duration
+5. **Cleanup**: Old tracking data is purged every 5 minutes to prevent memory bloat

+#### Important Notes:

+**WSL2 Users**:
+If running your pool in WSL2, be aware that all connections appear to come from the same internal NAT IP (typically `172.x.x.x`).
+This means:
+- Banning an attacker would ban ALL miners
+- You should set `"enabled": false` for development
+- For production, deploy on native Linux or use HAProxy with PROXY protocol

+**TCP Proxy Protocol**:
+If using HAProxy or nginx with PROXY protocol:
+1. Set `"tcpProxyProtocol": true` in your pool config
+2. Configure your load balancer to send PROXY headers
+3. The pool will extract real client IPs from PROXY headers

+**Production Deployment**:
+For maximum security in production:
+- Enable the security module with conservative thresholds
+- Monitor security statistics regularly
+- Use external DDoS protection (Cloudflare, AWS Shield, etc.)
+- Deploy on native Linux for accurate IP tracking
+- Consider multiple security layers (firewall + pool security)

+#### Implementation Details:

+The security module is implemented in `lib/security.js` and integrates with:
+- **Connection Handler**: Checks for bans on new connections
+- **Stratum Protocol**: Validates all incoming messages
+- **Socket Layer**: Monitors buffer sizes and data rates
+- **Pool Manager**: Coordinates bans across multiple coin pools

+All security tracking is in-memory for performance, with automatic cleanup every 5 minutes to prevent memory growth.

 ## Credits